Our focus on employability

 - Our bespoke Knowledge Innovation Technology Transfer Scheme (KITTS) matches the skills of qualified graduates and postgraduates with the specific needs of businesses.

-- The Centre for Enhancement of Learning and Teaching (CELT) is working with academic staff and course teams to develop student employability in the classroom as an integral part of the curriculum.
+- The Education Development Service (EDS) is working with academic staff and course teams to develop student employability in the classroom as an integral part of the curriculum.